sbb-design-systems/lyne-components/src/components/navigation/navigation/readme.md

 </sbb-navigation>
 ```

-## Style

-The default `z-index` of the component is set to `1000`;
-to specify a custom stack order, the `z-index` can be changed by defining the CSS variable `--sbb-navigation-z-index`.

 ## Accessibility

 When a navigation action is marked to indicate the user is currently on that page, `aria-current="page"` should be set on that action.